edmundmiller/upset-altair/README.md

 - 📱 Responsive design that works in Jupyter notebooks and web browsers
 - 🎨 Customizable colors, sizes, and themes
 - 🔍 Tooltips with detailed intersection information
+- 🚀 Support for both Pandas and Polars DataFrames

 ## Installation